How to save money on your gardening

 For example, the Royal Horticultural Society website is one of my go-to places if I want advice on a specific plant.

 You can also buy gardening books second hand in bookshops and charity shops, but be aware that gardening techniques do change over the years.
-Attitudes to gardening tasks have shifted significantly in the last decade.
 Gardeners today now tolerate more insects and pests and minimise the use of chemicals.
 Many jobs are done differently or not at all.

-There’s quite a lot of debate over the use of vinegar as a weed-killer, for example.
+There’s debate over the use of vinegar as a weed-killer, for example.
 Some studies show that you need a super strength vinegar, which can be dangerous to use.
-Certainly, you’re always told to use full strength vinegar.
+Certainly, you must use full strength vinegar.
 If it’s ordinary household vinegar, several applications will be needed, even at full strength.

-One university study showed that because of the strength of the vinegar and the need for repeated applications, it didn’t work out any cheaper than using commercial weed-killers.
+One university study showed that because of the strength of the vinegar and the need for repeated applications, it was no cheaper than using commercial weed-killers.